truenas/documentation/content/CORE/System/Update/UpdateEnterprise.md

 {{< /expand >}}

 {{< expand "Manualy Updating an Enterprise HA System" "v" >}}
-It is highly recommended that an appointment is scheduled with Support to walk through the manual update of an Enterprise HA system.
+Contacting Support for assistance is highly recommended before the manual update process is deployed for an Enterprise HA system.

-* Download the manual update file is at [TrueNAS Enterprise]https://www.truenas.com/truenas-enterprise/.
+* Download the manual update file is at [TrueNAS Enterprise]"https://www.truenas.com/truenas-enterprise/".
 * Go to **System -> Update**.
 * Click the *INSTALL MANUAL UPDATE* button.
-* set the *Include Password Secret Seed* checkbox and click the *Save Configuration* button.
+* Set the *Include Password Secret Seed* checkbox and click the *Save Configuration* button.
-* Select the *Updte File Temporary Storage Location*, click the *Choose File* button and select the manual upgrade file that was downloaded.
+* Select the *Update File Temporary Storage Location*, click the *Choose File* button and select the manual upgrade file that was downloaded.
 Wait for the file to upload and then click the *APPLY UPDATE* button.
 * The Manual update will upload the file, install the file to both controllers, and then reboot the Standby Controller.
-To complete the upgrade process click the *Close* button and, as instructed, failover to the Standby Controller by Iniatiating a Failover from the Stanby Controller's Dashboard card.
+To complete the upgrade process click the *Close* button in thr dialog box.
+Initiate a failover of the standby controller, as instructed, by clicking *INITIATE FAILOVER* from the Standby Controller's Dashboard card.
 * Log into the system.
-* Click the *Continue* button at the Pending Upgrade screen and the stanby Controller will reboot completeing the upgrade.
+* Click the *Continue* button at the Pending Upgrade dialog box and the standby controller will reboot completing the upgrade.

 {{< /expand >}}